ParkinsonLab/Architect/README.md

 TODO: details about how to download Architect, and running downloader_of_tools.py.

-Please make sure that you have downloaded the Architect-specific database available at http://compsysbio.org/projects/Architect/Database/.
-Following the first run of Architect, this folder and its contents will be modified; please be mindful of possible complications due to size requirements when you decide where to store this folder.
-(I have found this database to end up taking up a little over 1 GB of space following the first run of Architect.)

 ### On which system do you intend to run Architect?